Argyll and Bute Council Ferries

 We need to know this information in order to:

-- To provide you with these services we provide
+· provide you with these services we supply

 Our legal basis for processing your information:

-- Contractual – the processing is necessary for verifying identity and payment for the provision of travel tickets and maintaining a secure user account on our systems.
+· Contractual – the processing is necessary for verifying identity and taking payment for the provision of travel tickets and maintaining a secure user account on our systems.

 In order to provide these services, we will share your information with the services or categories of organisations listed below for the purposes specified.

-All of the information we collect from you will be processed by staff in the United Kingdom.
-You should be aware however that your data will be stored on servers located in within the United Kingdom; the data will not be processed outside the European Union.
-We will take all reasonable steps to ensure that your data is kept securely and more information on how we do this is provided on the Council website (www.argyll-bute.gov.uk ) or can be provided in paper format on request to your service contact – tel: 01631 569167 or 01546 604578, email: email@example.com
+The majority of the information we collect from you will be processed by staff and stored on servers within in the European Union.
+Some basic personal information (your name, contact email address and contact telephone number) will be shared with an external service provider based in the United States.
+We will take all reasonable steps to ensure that your data is kept securely and more information on how we do this can be provided on request to your service contact – tel: 01631 569167 or 01546 604578, email: firstname.lastname@example.org

 How long will we keep your information?

 We will usually keep your information for a maximum of 7 years, after this period it will be destroyed under secure arrangements if it is no longer required for the lawful purpose(s) for which it was obtained.
-More information on our retention schedule is provided on the Council website (www.argyll-bute.gov.uk) or can be provided in paper format on request to your service contact - Tel: 01631 569167 or 01546 604578, email: firstname.lastname@example.org
+More information on our retention schedule can be provided on request to your service contact - Tel: 01631 569167 or 01546 604578, email: email@example.com

 Automated Decision Making